MicroTransponder

 Sublimity Therapeutics is a specialty pharmaceutical company focused on developing innovative therapies for gastrointestinal and immunological diseases.
 Headquartered in Dublin, Ireland, with an additional office in Solana Beach, California, the company aims to address unmet clinical needs through its proprietary oral drug delivery technology.
 This technology enhances the bioavailability of difficult-to-formulate drugs, allowing for effective systemic or localized delivery within the gastrointestinal tract.
 Sublimity Therapeutics' product portfolio includes treatments for conditions such as ulcerative colitis, Crohn’s disease, graft versus host disease, and transplant rejection, as well as SmPill formulations for various gastrointestinal disorders.
 The company's lead product is STI-0529, specifically designed for moderate to severe ulcerative colitis.
 Founded in 2000 and formerly known as Sigmoid Pharma, Sublimity Therapeutics is committed to advancing oral pharmaceutical formulation technologies to improve patient outcomes in its targeted therapeutic areas.

-Murj is a digital health company based in Santa Cruz, California, focused on enhancing the management of patients with implantable cardiac devices.
-The company offers a cloud-based platform that simplifies the care process through features such as in-office and remote patient monitoring, recall management, and analytics.
-By addressing the challenges associated with the increasing volume of cardiac device data, Murj aims to replace outdated paper reports and inadequate management tools, ultimately allowing healthcare professionals to concentrate more on patient care.
-Through its innovative solutions, Murj seeks to improve clinical outcomes and provide valuable insights for clinicians managing cardiac device patients.
+Murj is a digital health company based in Santa Cruz, California, focused on enhancing the management of care for patients with implantable cardiac devices.
+The company has developed a cloud-based software platform that addresses the challenges posed by the increasing volume of cardiac device data.
+By providing tools for in-office and remote patient monitoring, recall management, analytics, and patient historical summaries, Murj aims to replace outdated paper reports and ineffective management systems.
+This allows healthcare professionals to concentrate on patient care, ultimately improving clinical outcomes and delivering valuable insights in the field of cardiac health.

 Neurana Pharmaceuticals